 Maybe they are not a close friend but someone who you share a passion for travel with.
 Ask them if they are keen to go on a trip, but start small to make sure that you are compatible.

 I have been on a multitude of trips with colleagues at my various jobs, be it at Google or as a Management Consultant.
 Because we would be traveling for work together, adding a few days of leisure travel at either end was easy and worked well.

 Plus, I already knew them and the professional bond made it more likely that we would all be more accommodating and get along better.

 Find someone on the road

-Meeting someone on the road could turn into a lifelong friendship and some of the best travel buddies could end up being that person who you met at a hostel somewhere and with whom you went on a week-long trip.
+Meeting someone on the road could turn into a lifelong friendship and some of the best travel buddies could end up being that person you met at a hostel somewhere and with whom you went on a week-long trip.

 Like with other travel buddies you do not know well, you may want to start with a day trip somewhere and then extend if you click and travel well together.

 If the connection is not there and they turn out to be a bit irritating, just have the confidence to decline further adventures.
 You’ll likely never see them again after your stay anyway, so don’t feel bad.
-Though it’s much better to feel bad than struggling along with someone you don’t like.
+And it’s much better to feel bad than struggling along with someone you don’t like.

 Take a guided tour or class